MCP Server

 - With

 ENGRAVA_MCP_CONFIGpointing at anengrava.yamlthat configures an embedding provider,search_memoryuses semantic vectors.
-Installing thevecextra (pip install "engrava[vec,mcp]") adds thesqlite-vecbackend for faster KNN; without it the vector signal still works via the built-in numpy backend. - With
+Installing engrava’svecextra (pip install "engrava[vec]") in the same environment adds thesqlite-vecbackend for faster KNN; without it the vector signal still works via the built-in numpy backend. - With

-ENGRAVA_DB_PATH(a bare database file) — or any store without an embedding provider — there is no vector signal, andsearch_memorydegrades gracefully to lexical (BM25) ranking.search_keywordsis pure BM25 either way.
+ENGRAVA_DB_PATH(a bare database file) — or any store without an embedding provider — there is no vector signal, andsearch_memorydegrades gracefully to the signals that remain: lexical (BM25) relevance and the other non-vector signals the store’s search policy applies.
+It is the vector arm that is missing, not the ranking.search_keywordsis pure BM25 either way.

-The backends_used field on a search_memory response tells you which signals
+The backends_used field on a search_memory response names the search backends

 Notes